 Merlin left one chair, called the "perilous" chair vacant, to be filled by a great knight (who would turn out to be Galahad, the son of Lancelot) at a time when the quest for the Holy Grail begins.
 Galahad is also responsible for pulling a sword from a stone that is meant to be pulled by the strongest knight in the world.

 Needless to say, as the story goes on there are many deaths and members of the Round Table are replaced after they perish.
 By the end of the saga, after the death of King Arthur, nearly every Knight of the Round Table is dead.

 Piousness and betrayal

 In the Vulgate cycles, there appear to be two sides to Camelot.
-On the surface, the leaders of the city are pious, the king attends mass regularly, makes the sign of the cross when he hears bad news, chivalry is essential and vespers, a form of evening prayer, are held regularly.
+On the surface, the leaders of the city are pious; the king attends mass regularly, and makes the sign of the cross when he hears bad news.
+Chivalry is essential, and vespers, a form of evening prayer, are held regularly.
 At times, battlefield enemies are even buried with honors.

 Yet some of the most senior people in the city engage in destructive behavior.
 Some of the stories discuss how Queen Guinevere and Lancelot (the most powerful knight of the realm) engage in an affair.
 When King Arthur finds out about this, he soon finds himself in a ruinous war with Lancelot.

 A knight name Bors tells Lancelot that "now it's going badly; now the affair is revealed; now a war will begin that will never end, and as much as the king has loved you until now – from his heart, more than any other man who was not of his kin – so much will he hate you from now on, once he knows truly the wrong you've done with his wife," (translation by Martha Asher).